lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 # Ability Point Limits

 One of the common criticisms of FS3 is that it encourages min/max-ing in chargen.
 In large part this is due to people not having enough points in chargen to make the character they want to make.
-So they have to shave points in chargen and buy them up later with XP.
+They have to shave points in chargen and buy them up later with XP.

 This is silly.
 If you're not going to allow enough points to support a particular concept, then **don't allow that concept**.
 There's nothing wrong with telling people to start off at "level 1" - MMOs and tabletop RPGs have been doing it for ages.
 But "level 1" characters should have an appropriate "level 1" background.
 It makes no sense to allow a Navy SEAL or superhero character and then nerf their skills.

 ## Setting Limits

-The default limit of 45 AP in FS3 Core is designed around these factors:
+The default limit of 45 AP in FS3 Core is designed to give you the "everybody has them" skills at fair levels, a couple skills at professional levels, a handful of above-average attributes, and a few more skills to spread around to make yourself stand out.

-* 8 AP to raise a few attributes to above-average levels.
-* 6 AP to get the 3 "everybody has them" abilities (Athletics, Composure, Alertness) to at least fair level.
-* 5 AP to cover the 'basic training' military skills that everyone has.
-* 8 AP to get two profession-specific action skills to professional levels.
-* 18 AP to spread around other things to make you cool.

-If you have substantially more "everybody has them" abilities or more than two profession-specific skills, you should consider raising the bar accordingly.
+If you have more skills or want people to start off more awesome, you should consider raising the bar accordingly.

 Don't be afraid to allow different levels of Ability Points based on faction, position, or some other criteria that makes sense in your game.
 In 3rd Edition, Action Skills account for **way** more of the Ability Point total.
 So action-oriented characters need more points than supporting characters.